Padre Island Texas, USA Travel Guide

 Many public beach access points on SPI are equipped with Mobi-Mats for wheelchair access onto the sand.

-This popular attraction is fully accessible to visitors with mobility needs.
+This popular attraction is fully available for tourists with mobility needs.

 Consider specialized tours or accessibility services for specific needs or experiences.